maher2603/ecs522/README.md

 ## Development Workflow

-**4. Start a live-reload development server to view the weather app :**
+**4. Start a live-reload development server to use the weather app :**

 ```sh
 npm run dev